Kessock Lifeboat Station: History

 On 5 June 1993, the RNLI placed the relief lifeboat (D-396) at North Kessock, for a one-year evaluation period.
-The Kessock Ferry had ceased operating in 1982, following construction of the Kessock Bridge, and the lifeboat was stored on the old slipway, with the former ticket office on Main Street being used for crew kit.
+The Kessock Ferry ceased operating in 1982, following construction of the Kessock Bridge, and the lifeboat was stored on the old slipway, with the former ticket office on Main Street being used for crew kit.
 Initially, the lifeboat was on station for the summer season.

 The following year, North Kessock Lifeboat Station was established as a permanent all-year-round station, and a new lifeboat arrived on 10 May 1994.
 Funded by the late Ronald W. J. Wood, the boat was named Margaret and Fiona Wood (D-459) at a ceremony on 17 September 1994.

-After 8 years of operations, a purpose built boathouse was constructed a little further to the east at Craigton Point, designed to accommodate a much larger twin-engined Atlantic-class lifeboat and its launch tractor.
-Also providing much improved crew facilities, it was completed in September 2001, at a cost of £481,500.
-The station would then receive the relief lifeboat Lucy Beryl (B-709) for a period of training, arriving on station on 18 October 2001.
-Following a decision from 1999, the station name was changed to Kessock Lifeboat Station.
+After eight years of operations, a purpose built boathouse was constructed a little further to the east at Craigton Point, designed to accommodate a much larger twin-engined Atlantic-class lifeboat and its Talus MB-764 County launch tractor.
+Also providing much improved crew facilities, the building was completed in September 2001, at a cost of £481,500.
+The station would then receive the relief lifeboat Lucy Beryl (B-709) for a period of training, which arrived on station on 18 October 2001.
+Completing a decision dating back to 1999, the station name was changed to Kessock Lifeboat Station.